tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/ScenarioSimulatorConnection/index.md

 2. Attach this object to `ClockRos2Publisher` component

 ### 7. Call methods of `ScenarioSimulatorClient` and `ClockRos2Publisher`
-To enable `Scenario Simulator Client`, some methods of `ScenarioSimulatorClient` and `ClockRos2Publisher` should be called from callback of `MonoBehaviour`.
+Some methods of `ScenarioSimulatorClient` and `ClockRos2Publisher` should be called from callback of `MonoBehaviour` to enable `Scenario Simulator Client`.

 Please implement as the following: